-Alderfen Marshes is a designated Site of Special Scientific Interest (SSSI).
-Home to an abundance of wildlife including several rare species, the marshes are carefully managed as a wetland conservation area; visitors enjoy close encounters with the local wildlife including water deer, marsh harriers, butterflies, herons, dragon flies and more.
+Alderfen Marshes conservation area is a Site of Special Scientific Interest (SSSI) on the Norfolk Broads, home to an abundance of wildlife.
+The marshes are a carefully managed as a wetland in which visitors enjoy close encounters with the local wildlife including warblers, water deer, marsh harriers, butterflies, herons, dragon flies and more.
 Private, secluded camping pitches offer the chance to get up-close to nature, waking up with the birds as the marshes come to life.